Darlene Kamine – Executive Director

 P.G.
 Sittenfeld – Assistant Director

 Sittenfeld was the co-founder of CLCI and managed both community engagement and communications.
 Sittenfeld received his B.A. magna cum laude, Phi Beta Kappa from Princeton University and completed master’s degrees at Oxford University and Creative Writing at City University London while studying on a Marshall Scholarship.
 Sittenfeld is a member of the Cincinnati City Council and Chairs the Education Committee.
-He also formed FACES, a joint committee of City Council and the Cincinnati Public Schools Board of Education.
+He also formed ACES, a joint committee of City Council and the Cincinnati Public Schools Board of Education.

 Annie Bogenschutz – Director of Training and Development